Manta-Network/Manta/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Added **one** label out of the `L-` group to this PR
 - [ ] Added **one or more** labels from the `A-` and `C-` groups to this PR
 - [ ] Explicitly labelled `A-calamari`, `A-dolphin` and/or `A-manta` if your changes are meant for/impact either of these (CI depends on it)
-- [ ] This PR is targeted againstthe *current*  Milestone ( otherwise discuss if it can be added in time)
+- [ ] This PR is targeted against the *current*  Milestone ( otherwise discuss if it can be added in time)
 - [ ] Re-reviewed `Files changed` in the Github PR explorer.